Stremio/stremio-addons/sip/p2p.md

 Alternatively this would be able to publish to a directory, but of course in that mode you'd be limited to what is initially published rather than receiving messages to request what's missing

+## Bootstrapping / dev friendliness

+* after one npm command, you should be able to initialize sample add-on
+* after starting the add-on, it should open in stremio or the open-source client; it's really important that opening the addon in a linter and a client is very easy
+* basically distinct starting a local addon server in two modes: ``--publish`` and ``--dev`` (default); where the ``--dev`` mode would prompt an existing stremio to open WITH the addon or warn the dev when there is no open stremio and provide `app.strem.io` fallback
+* detailed logging that shows what's happening and what's being asked from stremio
+* stremio-addons renamed to stremio-addons-sdk

 ## Cache